Midwestern HomeLife

 • Recipe FAQs

+This recipe is straight from her recipe card, and I didn't change a thing because they're perfect.
 They’re tender with a buttery texture, crumbly in the best way (like pecan sandies), not too sweet, and literally melt in your mouth.
-They're also super easy to make.

 Why You’ll Love This Recipe